quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/camera_library.rst

 A camera must be initialized first by spawning the camera in the location (or attached to the parent actor of choice) in order to use it.

-See the :ref:`cameraTutorial` to get a better understanding of using cameras in the Quanser Interactive Labs.
+See the :ref:`cameraTutorial` to get a better understanding of using cameras in Quanser Interactive Labs.

 .. _cameraLibrary: